 Sharon Ward joined us in the open mic session and gave a crisp and haunting rendition of O’Sullivan’s John.
 We really hope Sharon will join us at another gig soon.

-Well known Traveller actor John Connors joined Jack Delaney on stage for Tinkers Lullaby.
+Well known Traveller actor John Connors joined a settled musician on stage for Tinkers Lullaby.
 Trish Reilly Nolan played a selection of her own songs and a number of regulars, including Diarmuid Breatnach and Fergus Whelan, joined us during the open mic session.